epadam/multitask-rasa-chatbot/README.md

                            - (task)--> action policy -> doing action -> return results

                            - (KG)  --> action policy -> matching NER in KG -> data to text -> return
+## When to use Rasa

+1. task oriented chatbot
+2. multi-turn conversation

+## When you don't need Rasa

+Single turn question without context like:
+  * simple FAQ chatbot
+  * simple information retrieval

 ## Multi-task
 1. Chitchat with the bot